LRoch812/MXene_Solvent/README.md

 This repository contains initial dataset analysis for MXene-solvent pairs.
 As work continues, the scope may broaden.
+A list of dependancies will be added as well.